-The housing market appeared a bit rosier this week, leading some to move their debate from whether the market has hit a bottom to what a recovery in housing would mean to the economy.
+The tone of the housing market appeared a bit rosier this week, leading some to move their debate from whether the market has hit a bottom to what a recovery in housing would mean to the economy.

 Data this week showed more homes sold and inventories of new homes depleted to record lows.
 By some measures, prices were also rising this summer.
 Fewer people are seeking to refinance as mortgage rates have started to creep higher, but applications for new home loans still increased.